This Handbook contains everything you need to know about this epic Secret Compass expedition to Iraqi Kurdistan.

 After driving in through foothills the trekking part of this expedition will be in high mountain environments with snow fields and you will spend several days camping above the snowline.
 The highest point we will achieve on this expedition is 3,607m.
 This is the equivalent of skiing on a high slope in the French Alps.
 The team won’t be covering vast distances each day but the expedition will be made more challenging by the mountain terrain and snowy conditions.

 The averages in Erbil at that time of year are around 17-25 degrees Celsius.
 However if the weather is good it can be significantly hotter and vice versa.
-We will potentially be above the snow line for 2-3 days of the expedition so the temperatures will potentially be much lower (as low as -5 degrees Celsius) and it will be necessary to have the necessary winter mountain clothing (see Kit List tab).
+We will likely be above the snow line for 2-3 days of the expedition so the temperatures will potentially be much lower (as low as -5 degrees Celsius) and it will be necessary to have the necessary winter mountain clothing (see Kit List tab).
 March/April should be considered as equivalent to Scottish Spring conditions – the assumption should be cold, wet and windy with a chance on settled weather.
 In previous year’s conditions were extremely changeable from arctic white out and heavy snow fall through to sunburnt alpine days.

 We will be eating in local restaurants during our stay in Erbil.
 On the expedition Secret Compass will provide all food required in the form of dehydrated trekking rations.
 They taste better than they look and supply all you need in terms of calorie intake.
 Dietary requirements can usually be catered for but should be discussed with Secret Compass in advance.